abhmul/LeafClassification/README.md

+## NOTE: This was writen before Keras v2 and will likely not run anymore with an updated version of Keras.
+Please see the JuPyter Kernel for an overview of the code in this repository

 # LeafClassification
 This task involves the use of binary leaf images and extracted features, including shape, margin &amp; texture, to accurately identify 99 species of plants.
 Leaves, due to their volume, prevalence, and unique characteristics, are an effective means of differentiating plant species.